tysonlt/AxeFxControl/README.md

 This is the main class you will interact with.
 There is no need to worry about including any other classes.

-Create an instance of this in your main sketch, above the setup function, like this:
+Create an instance of this in your main sketch, above the setup function.
-AxeSystem Axe;

 Then just use it anywhere in your code.
 Check the examples for how to set it up.

 The examples also function as unit tests, and as such they (should) cover every